Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 This document uses the basic design principle behind the EAP-NOOB method described in {{RFC9140}} and aims to improve some key elements of the protocol to better address the needs for IoT devices.
 This is mainly achieved by using CBOR with numeric keys instead of JSON to encode the exchanged messages.

-TODO: The EAP-UTE protocol also allows for extensions, they are still TBD.
+TODO: The EAP-UTE protocol also allows extensions, they are still TBD.
 Basically, the messages can just include additional fields with newly defined meanings.

 The possible problems of EAP-NOOB are discussed in {{I-D.draft-rieckers-emu-eap-noob-observations}}.
 This document provides a specification which aims to address these concerns.